Durango Bill's

 2nd Thoughts

 Government statistics show there are about 1.7 automobile caused fatalities for every 100,000,000 vehicle-miles.
 If you drive one mile to the store to buy your lottery ticket and then return home, you have driven two miles.
 Thus the probability that you will join this statistical group is 2 x 1.7 / 100,000,000 = 0.000000034.
 This can also be stated as “One in 29,411,765-”.
-Thus, if you drive to the store to buy your Powerball ticket, your chance of being killed (or killing someone else) is nearly 7 times greater than the chance that you will win the Powerball Jackpot.
+Thus, if you drive to the store to buy your Powerball ticket, your chance of being killed (or killing someone else) is about 10 times greater than the chance that you will win the Powerball Jackpot.

 3rd Thoughts